 - 24/7 support from the JFrog Research & Development team

-Read more: Top Application Security Vendors for 2021
+Read more: Top Application Security Vendors

 To guard an increasing number of IoT devices against brute force attacks, server application vulnerabilities, and escalated access, Overwatch specializes in IoT security through its ThreatWatch solution.
 Hailing from Little Switzerland (North Carolina), the vendor launched in 2015 to address the era of SD-WANs and edge connectivity.
 Threatwatch offers organizations security management analytics for network devices, threat monitoring, and resolution capabilities, as well as a visual map of all active connections.